Trump cites Chicago to say gun control laws don't work. Researchers disagree.

 Related: Trump Says Gun Control Would've Made 'No Difference' in Texas Shooting

-Last month, Chicago Mayor Rahm Emanuel responded to the mass shooting at an outdoor concert in Las Vegas — the deadliest in modern U.S. history — by calling for more national gun laws to stop the ease of people from crossing states lines to purchase firearms.
+Chicago Mayor Rahm Emanuel responded to the mass shooting at an outdoor concert in Las Vegas last month — the deadliest in modern U.S. history — by calling for more national gun laws to make it harder for people to cross states lines to buy firearms.

 "If you really want a gun, you can just drive over the Indiana border and get whatever you want," Emanuel said.